 If you submit to a chemical test and your BAC is above the legal limit of 0.08 or if you have refused to take a chemical test after being lawfully arrested for a DWI, you will have your driver's license revoked (or cancelled) for a legally defined period.

-Contact Eric J. Olson if you've been charged with a DWI.
+Contact Olson Defense if you've been charged with a DWI.